Topic Risk Management,

 This is especially true for sensitive employee conversations.
 Millman says he would want someone to walk him through what to say, what to avoid, how the employee may react, when to hold the conversation, and how to respond if the conversation goes in different directions.

 Technology can store policies, automate workflows, track onboarding, centralize documents, and make routine administration easier.
 But the hardest HR moments usually involve interpretation and timing.
-They require someone to understand the facts and help the leader move from uncertainty to a better decision.

 Why is manager training the leverage point?